weekend37/Backgammon/README.md

 Your players have to be able to both play as player 1 and player -1.
 For this to be possible you can either
   - flip the board and always make your player feel like player one.
 The code has already been made in the file **flipped_agent.py**.
 There you can find the functions *flip_board* and *flip_move* as well as an example of an agent that uses them correctly.
   - account for both cases (as the moves will be different for the different players).
 Note that the training time will be twice as much as for the other option.
+### Cheating
+To save running time, the coded game doesn't check if your player is cheating.
+Because of that, you have to be careful that your player isn't doing so (e.g. accidentally making 7 moves instead of 2 or maybe moving his piece from the starting position to the end position and therefore always beating his opponents).
+The moves from the agents will be checked before they are submitted in the final tournament.